Chen861368/Adaptive-Physics-Informed-System-Modeling/README.md

 with your own data file path.
 Ensure that the dimensions of your data match the requirements of the code for correct execution.

+**Note:** In the provided APSM algorithm code example, the ERA (Eigensystem Realization Algorithm) is used as an example to construct the state-space model.
+However, in practice, you can use any method to build the state-space model, such as DMD (Dynamic Mode Decomposition), SSI (Stochastic Subspace Identification), or NExT + ERA , among others.